 might force the biker gang to behave.
 As the Jeep came to a stop with the

-bikers in front Jake and Dusty immediately stopped, put their Kick stands
+bikers in front Lou and Dusty immediately stopped, put their kick stands

 down and jumped off their bikes.
 Dusty shouted "Right!"
-Jake responded "Left!”.
+Lou responded "Left!”.

 Their tactical battle plan was set if they needed to pull their guns and

 start shooting.
 It would be an easy kill, like shooting ducks in a pond.

 Based on the experience of many previous fire fights both calculated in their

 minds all nine bikers would be dead in less than ten seconds and probably